dannyc-dev/Stack-Based-Buffer-Overflow/README.md

 There have been several really good write-ups on this challenge already (specifically TeamRocketIST) but most of them required some sort of commercial software that students, like myself don't usually have the funds for.
 So lets get started!

 Tools used in this demo:
-..*Linux Ubuntu VM (this really doesn't matter, pick an OS you're comfortable in) ..*pwntools (https://github.com/Gallopsled/pwntools.git) - Really useful python library for exploit dev ..*GDB - Debugger
+  *Linux Ubuntu VM (this really doesn't matter, pick an OS you're comfortable in) *pwntools (https://github.com/Gallopsled/pwntools.git) - Really useful python library for exploit dev *GDB - Debugger
-..*objdump - Binary Utility
+  *objdump - Binary Utility